rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+0.3.8: You Spin Me Right Round
+- Added the Spindle and Spin Ring, based upon ZodiusInfuser/Sirkut's rotating space station hub.
+SpinHub plugin code is based upon and licensed from Mu/Sirkut's MuToggle code.
+TODO: Counter-torque ring; consume EC.
+This was so frustrating to do, it deserves a YouTube video:https://www.youtube.com/watch?v=PGNiXGX2nLU

 0.3.7: Stefan-Boltzmann
 - Updated the radiator code to use the Stefan-Boltzman law of radiation.
-Heat convection still not supported, for that you might check out SystemHeat.
+Heat convection still not supported, for that you might check out SystemHeat by Nertea.

 0.3.6: Hot Fire
 - Rebranded the mod as Deep Space Exploration Vessels